Reverse Mortgages: A Guide to How They WorkCASAPLORERTrusted & Transparent

 - The home must be the borrower’s primary residence

 - You must own at least 50% of your house’s equity.
-In the case that your mortgage is not paid off yet, usually, the reverse mortgage will be used to pay the outstanding mortgage first
+If your mortgage is not fully paid off yet, the reverse mortgage will be used to pay the outstanding mortgage first

-- The other homeownership costs are still your responsibility.
-This sometimes means that you must agree to use some of the funds from the reverse mortgage to pay for things such as property taxes, insurance, maintenance, and repairs
+- Homeownership costs are still your responsibility.
+This sometimes means that you must agree to use some of the funds from the reverse mortgage to pay for things such as property taxes, homeowners insurance, maintenance, and repairs

-- You must meet with an approved counselor from the Department of Housing and Urban Development before applying for some types of reverse mortgages (HECMs)
+- Some types of reverse mortgages (HECMs) require you to meet with an approved counselor from the Department of Housing and Urban Development before applying

 Types of Reverse Mortgages

 The three main types of reverse mortgages are Home Equity Conversion Mortgages (HECM), Proprietary Reverse Mortgages, and Single-Purpose Reverse Mortgages.

 HECMs are federally insured reverse mortgages and are only offered by Federal Housing Administration (FHA) approved lenders.
 HECMs are the most popular type of reverse mortgage.
 While they are insured by the FHA, HECM reverse mortgages are different from FHA loans.
 For instance, HECMs have no minimum credit score requirement and no income limits.
 In comparison, FHA loans have a minimum credit score requirement of 580.

 The maximum conforming loan limits of FHA loans and HECMs reverse mortgages are the same.
 However, rather than having the FHA loan limit vary from county to county, HECM loan limits are the same nationwide for all counties.
 For 2022, the HECM maximum claim amount is $970,800.
 That's an increase from the $822,375 limit for 2021.